hbctraining/DGE_workshop/lessons/09a_DGE_with_pseudocounts.md

 ## Lightweight alignment and quantification of gene expression into pseudocounts

 From the standard RNA-seq pipeline, we obtained a matrix of raw counts which represent the total number of reads that map to a gene in a particular sample. **Another strategy for quantification which has more recently been introduced involves transcriptome mapping**.
 Tools that fall in this category include [Kallisto](https://pachterlab.github.io/kallisto/about), [Sailfish](http://www.nature.com/nbt/journal/v32/n5/full/nbt.2862.html) and [Salmon](https://combine-lab.github.io/salmon/); each working slightly different from one another.
 (For this workshop we will explore Salmon pseudocounts in more detail.)
-Common to all of these tools is that **base-to-base alignment of the reads is avoided**, which is a time-consuming step, and these tools **provide quantification estimates much faster than do standard approaches** (typically more than 20 times faster) with **improvements in accuracy** at **the transcript level**.
+Common to all of these tools is that **base-to-base alignment of the reads is avoided**, which is a time-consuming step, and these tools **provide quantification estimates much faster than do standard approaches** (typically more than 20 times faster) with **improvements in accuracy** at **the transcript level** [[2](http://salmon.readthedocs.io/en/latest/salmon.html#quasi-mapping-based-mode-including-lightweight-alignment)].

 These transcript expression estimates, often referred to as **'pseudocounts'**, can be converted for use with DGE tools like DESeq2 or the estimates can be used directly for isoform-level differential expression using a tool like [Sleuth](http://www.biorxiv.org/content/biorxiv/early/2016/06/10/058164.full.pdf).